June 20, 2007

 }

-Whenever the pause method is called, the StepWorld
+Whenever the pause method is called, the StepWorld pauses

-pauses until the user clicks the Step button.
+until the user clicks the Step button.

 The GUI gives students a visual way for debugging loop problems.
-This
+This has

-framework to good educational use, it should make it more attractive.
+good educational use, it should make it more attractive.

 l |